📻 KiwiSDR / WebSDR ONLINE

 This receiver is publicly accessible.
 Clicking the button opens the KiwiSDR interface in a new tab for live shortwave listening and waterfall exploration.

-Propagation Insight (read the bands like a pro)
+Propagation Insight — read the bands like a pro

-A waterfall is not just pretty pixels.
-It’s a live dashboard for band conditions: noise floor, openings, fading (QSB) and “where the action lives” on HF.
+A waterfall is not just pretty pixels — it's a live dashboard for band conditions: noise floor, openings, fading (QSB) and "where the action lives" on HF.

-Waterfall Noise Floor Band Openings Greyline QSB
+Waterfall Noise Floor Band Openings Greyline QSB / Fading

 What propagation depends on